 Medicare is a government-run health insurance program.
 It’s available to people age 65 and older, people with certain disabilities and people with End Stage Renal Disease (the last stage of chronic kidney disease).
 There are two parts that makeup Medicare: Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 As you head into retirement, it’s important to understand what each component of Medicare entails.
 Read on to discover what Medicare Part A coverage includes and how much it may cost.
+Consider working with a financial advisor as you plan how to cover your retirement medical expenses.

 What Does Medicare Part A Cover?